-Proposals must not be for less than \$3,896,480 plus accrued interest on the principal sum of \$3,920,000 from date of original issue of the Bonds to date of delivery.
+Proposals must not be for less than \$2,588,560 plus accrued interest on the principal sum of \$2,620,000 from date of original issue of the Bonds to date of delivery.
 Prior to the time established above for the opening of proposals, interested parties may submit a proposal as follows:

-- 1) Electronically to bondsale@ehlers-inc.com; or - 2) Electronically via PARITY in accordance with this Terms of Proposal until 10:30 A.M.
+- 1) Electronically to bondsale@ehlers-inc.com; or - 2) Electronically via PARITY in accordance with this Terms of Proposal until 10:00 A.M.
 Central Time, but no proposal will be received after the time for receiving proposals specified above.
 To the extent any instructions or directions set forth in PARITY conflict with this Terms of Proposal, the terms of this Terms of Proposal shall control.
 For further information about PARITY, potential bidders may contact IHS Markit (now part of S&P Global) at https://ihsmarkit.com/products/municipal-issuance.html or via telephone (844) 301-7334.

 Proposals must be submitted to Ehlers via one of the methods described above and must be received prior to the time established above for the opening of proposals.
 Each proposal must be unconditional except as to legality.
-Neither the City nor Ehlers shall be responsible for any failure to receive a facsimile submission.
+Neither the City nor Ehlers shall be responsible for any failure to receive a submission.

-A good faith deposit ("Deposit") in the amount of \$78,400 shall be made by the winning bidder by wire transfer of funds.
+A good faith deposit ("Deposit") in the amount of \$52,400 shall be made by the winning bidder by wire transfer of funds.
 Such Deposit shall be received by Ehlers no later than two hours after the proposal opening time.
 Wire transfer instructions will be provided to the winning bidder by Ehlers after the tabulation of proposals.
 The City reserves the right to award the Bonds to a winning bidder whose wire transfer is initiated but not received by such time provided that such winning bidder's federal wire reference number has been received by such time.
 In the event the Deposit is not received as provided above, the City may award the Bonds to the bidder submitting the next best proposal provided such bidder agrees to such award.
 The Deposit will be retained by the City as liquidated damages if the proposal is accepted and the Purchaser fails to comply therewith.
+The Deposit will be deducted from the purchase price at the closing for the Bonds.